These tickets cannot be cancelled. Rescheduling is not allowed.

 -Chorus: Opera Australia

-Guests under 8 years old are not permitted.
-Those under 15 must be accompanied by an adult.
+This show is suitable for guests aged 8 and above.
+Children under 15 must be accompanied by an adult.